-Tranche 3 - Advise
+Tranche 3 - Advise (CURRENT)

-Help the wider business to test what BIM and DE can do for them.
-Give more people the experience that the projects create the opportunity for.
+Help the wider business to test what digital engineering can do for them.
+Give more people opportunity to adopt digital skills, which the projects create the opportunity for.
 Inspire opportunities for the future state.

 Tranche 4 - Transform